-How were they such good listeners, when I never raised my voice?
+Why were my students’ good listeners, when I never raised my voice?

 It’s actually more simple than it seems: Rules were set in place from Day One and they knew the rules.
 If they broke a rule, they lost a privilege.

 I didn’t have to punish them… they were in charge of their own choices.
 They knew that if they broke the rule, they were choosing to give up their privilege.

 The same principle stands in the ‘regular’ world.
 If our kids break a rule, they lose a privilege – maybe electronics or a play date.
 I don’t need to yell at them, because there isn’t anything to yell about.

 There were no ifs, and, or buts about it.

 Rule Broken = Privilege Lost